GaryZ700/Haskell_Blog/blog3.md

 # CPSC 354: Haskell Blog

 ## 09-06-2020 A Simple Project
 If you have been following along in this blog so far, then congratulations!!
 We have learned so much Haskell that now its time to start applying our knowledge and see what we can build.
 For this post, I'll be describing how to build a stream of dots that bounces off a boundary.
-Although we may feel like tamers of the wild and elusive Haskell language, there is still a lot that there is to be learned about it and there will be more blogs focused on learning the concepts along with more hands on and practical posts.
+Although we may feel as if we have tamed the wild and elusive Haskell language, there is still plenty more to be learned about it, and going forward there will be a mix of hands-on practical project focused blogs as well as more theoretical and ceonceptual discussions of the language.

 ## The Project
 The point of this project will be to develop a program that will simulate a ball hitting two invisible walls on the terminal, and bouncing back and forth.
 Instead of a ball, a period will be used instead.
 The desired output will look something like this:
-<pre></code>.
+<pre></code>
         .
        .
       .